-Doylestown Hospital offers an advanced technology that gives physicians unprecedented views of the breast and may aid in the early detection of breast cancer, particularly for patients with dense breasts.
+Doylestown Health offers an advanced technology that gives physicians unprecedented views of the breast and may aid in the early detection of breast cancer, particularly for patients with dense breasts.

 This imaging service is called 3D mammography or breast tomosynthesis.